Princess Augusta of Saxe-Gotha: Early life

+At the time of her wedding, Augusta was described as tall and slender, with regular features, an oval face, and light brown hair.
+Contemporary accounts noted that although her figure was still developing, she was considered likely to become attractive, and her eyes were described as bright and expressive.

 Princess of Wales

 Augusta of Saxe-Gotha left Hellevoetsluis 17 April 1736 and arrived at Greenwich on the royal yacht William and Mary on the 25th, where she was welcomed by her groom.
-On 27 April 1736, she was escorted to St James's Palace, London, where she met the rest of the royal family, followed by the wedding ceremony at the Royal Chapel.
-When she was introduced to the royal family, she made a favourable impression on the king and queen by throwing herself on the floor before them in a gesture of submission.
+On 27 April 1736, she was escorted to St James's Palace, where she met the rest of the royal family.
+When she was introduced to the royal family, she made a favourable impression on the King and Queen by throwing herself on the floor before them in a gesture of respect.
+The wedding ceremony was held at the Royal Chapel inside St. James's Palace the same day (27 April O.S., 8 May N.S.)

 During the first year of marriage, Augusta could be seen playing with her doll in the windows of her residence, until her sister-in-law, Princess Caroline, told her to stop.
-Frederick took advantage of her inexperience when he had his then lover, Lady Archibald Hamilton, employed as her lady of the bedchamber after convincing her that there was no truth in the rumour of his affair.
+Frederick took advantage of her inexperience when he had his then lover, Lady Archibald Hamilton, employed as her First Lady of the Bedchamber, after convincing Augusta that there was no truth in the rumour of his affair.
 Augusta and Frederick had nine children, the last born after Frederick's death.

 Frederick once stated that he would never allow himself to be influenced by his consort as his father was, and he thus never made Augusta his confidante.
 He did, however, instruct her to act in accordance with his wishes in his feud with his parents, and on several occasions, Frederick reportedly instructed her to snub them.

-When she attended the service of the German Lutheran Chapel, for example, which was also attended by the queen, Frederick instructed Augusta to make sure she always arrived after the queen, so that she would be forced to push in front of the queen to reach her place.
-This eventually made the queen insist that Augusta should be directed to her place by another entrance, which in turn caused Frederick to instruct Augusta to refuse to enter the Chapel if the queen had arrived before her.
+When she attended the service of the German Lutheran Chapel, for example, which was also attended by the Queen, Frederick instructed Augusta to make sure she always arrived after the Queen, so that she would be forced to push in front of the Queen to reach her place.
+This eventually made the Queen insist that Augusta should be directed to her place by another entrance, which in turn caused Frederick to instruct Augusta to refuse to enter the Chapel if the Queen had arrived before her.